juangallostra/AltitudeEstimation/README.md

 ![animated](https://github.com/juangallostra/altitude-estimation-two-step/blob/master/results/animated.gif)

+**Note**: Although the core of the algorithm works, this project is still under development.

 This work is an implementation of [this paper](http://www.koreascience.or.kr/article/ArticleFullRecord.jsp?cn=HSSHBT_2016_v25n3_202) written in 2016 by Jung Keun Lee.
 Although the original is in Korean you can find an English version of it [here](https://home.wlu.edu/~levys/TwoStepFilter.pdf) thanks to [Simon D. Levy](http://home.wlu.edu/~levys/).

 This Python code is a prototype-implementation of the algorithm focused on its validation.
 The final goal is to implement it in [Hackflight](https://github.com/simondlevy/Hackflight), a simple C++ multirotor flight control firmware for Arduino and simulators.

-The current status of the implementation can be checked at the [branch](https://github.com/BonaDrone/Hackflight/tree/altitude-hold) `altitude-hold` of BonaDrone's Hackflight fork.
+**UPDATE**: A first implementation of the algorithm already exists in Hackflight.
+Its current status of can be checked at the [branch](https://github.com/BonaDrone/Hackflight/tree/altitude-hold) `altitude-hold` of BonaDrone's Hackflight fork.
+Note that it is still under development.

-**Note**: Although the core of the algorithm works, this project is still under development.

 ## Requirements